 Frenzy!
 That is what I felt when I visited those small lanes of the uber-rich merchants of Bikaner.
 The “fear of missing out” – FOMO was running high as I walked the lanes from Rampuria Havelis of Bikaner to Kothari Havelis and its other equally beautiful neighbors.
 There was so much to see and so little time.
 In fact, as I write this, I have a FOMO of sharing the many details that I saw.
 What am I gushing about?
 Well – its the stunning, ornate, magnificent, out-of-the-world heritage homes of the erstwhile silk route merchants of Bikaner.

 Of the many trails that Narendra Bhawan – my host in Bikaner took me on, the Rampuria Havelis Merchant Trail was my favorite.
-So much that I not only went along with everyone else, but on the last free day, requested my host to take me back there again.
+So much that I not only went along with everyone else but on the last free day, requested my host to take me back there again.
 I had only seen pictures of these mansions (called Havelis) but in real life – they are something else.
 Everyone talks of the glorious Junagarh Fort and the various palaces of Bikaner but these merchants had homes that can only be termed as “mini palaces”.
 Don’t believe me – just see it for yourself and I bet you will be including it in your places to visit in Bikaner.

 Background of the Merchant Locality in Bikaner